whatcoloris/nmoc-real-wage-database/README.md

 🗣 [Create React App](https://github.com/facebookincubator/create-react-app)
 🗣 [Material-UI](https://material-ui.com/)

+## Making changes

+* edit the file here in glitch; remember: filez AUTOSAVE!
+* Run the command `npm run build`
+* * to open glitch console: click **Logs** (button) **>** **Console** (button on the top of the little window that opens at the bottom of the window)

+**note about glitch & watch.json:** generally glitch is a hot-reload environment where changes you make automatically get saved and are live. this can be a little troublesome as delay in typing can deploy buggy code. enter the `watch.json` file. this will prevent automatic refresh on the files specified within. anything un-related to the react app will need this file "touched" (e.g. changed) to re-deploy the whole site.

 ## Helpful information about the files:

 #### Files that will probably need to be edited: